tpaviot/pythonocc-core/README.md

 About
 -----
 pythonocc provides 3D modeling and dataexchange features.
-It is intended to CAD/PDM/PLM and BIM related development.
+It is intended to CAD/PDM/PLM/BIM development.
 It is based on the OpenCascade Technology modeling kernel.

 Latest release: [pythonocc-core 7.8.1 (May 2024)](https://github.com/tpaviot/pythonocc-core/releases/tag/7.8.1)